jhnbsh/iteration_gen/README.md

 # iteration_gen v1.0 Help File

 # Description
- This python script generates all possible combinations of words from a provided dictionary for use in password cracking.
+ This python script generates combinations of words from a provided dictionary for use in password cracking.
 The input is a dictionary of words (see input.txt) and the output is a listing of all combinations based on the user supplied number of iterations.